Deformation (volcanology)

-In volcanology, deformation is any change in the shape of a volcano or the land surrounding it.
+In volcanology, deformation refers to the change in the shape of a volcano or the surrounding landscape due to the movement of magma.
 This can be in the form of inflation, which is a response to pressurization, or deflation, which is a response to depressurization.
 Inflation is represented by swelling of the ground surface, a volcanic edifice, or a subsurface magma body.
 It can be caused by magma accumulation, exsolution of volatiles, geothermal processes, heating, and tectonic compression.
 Deflation is represented by shrinking of the ground surface, a volcanic edifice, or a subsurface magma body.
 It can be caused by magma withdrawal (related to intrusion or eruption), volatile escape, thermal contraction, phase changes during crystallization, and tectonic extension.
-Deformation is a key indicator of pre-eruptive unrest at many active volcanoes.
-The term bradyseism is used in the volcanological literature to mean the vertical ground movements associated with the Phlegraean Fields volcanic area west of Naples, Italy.
+Deformation is a key indicator of pre-eruptive unrest at many active volcanoes, but deformation signals must be used in combination with other eruption indicators for forecasting reliability.

+Magma movement processes

-Ground deformation measurements are crucial in volcano monitoring as they provide an important indicator about what is happening beneath a volcano.
-As magma accumulates in an underground reservoir before an eruption, the ground surface typically undergoes inflation.
+As magma accumulates in an underground reservoir, or magma chamber, before an eruption, the ground surface typically undergoes inflation.
 If silicic magma intrudes very near the surface but does not breach to the surface, it may form a bulge on the surface known as a cryptodome.
+Deflation involves the subsidence of the surface due to the rapid movement of magma, which is either intruded elsewhere or erupted.
 Although deformation is frequently related to subsurface magmatic movements, other processes may contribute as well.
 This is particularly true for subglacial volcanoes, which may undergo inflation or deflation due to size variations of the overlying ice cap.
 An example of this phenomenon has been demonstrated for Katla, an active volcano under Mýrdalsjökull in the south of Iceland.